Gocha Lordkipanidze: ICC Judgeship

 In December 2020, he was one of six new judges elected to the International Criminal Court (ICC).
 He was sworn in as an ICC judge on 10 March 2021.
 He is an Appeals judge of the court.

+US Sanctions

+Since December 18, 2025, judge Lordkipanidze has been under US sanctions due to his role as an appeals judge in confirming arrest warrants brought by prosecutor Karim Khan against Israeli Prime Minister Benjamin Netanyahu and former Defense Minister Yoav Gallant.